The 2026 commercial training boom: A bold strategy for growth

 - Companies like Fagus GreCon demonstrated how strategic sales training can boost performance and enhance employee satisfaction.

-Businesses are betting on sales skills training for future growth
+Businesses are betting on commercial training for future growth

-In a year marked by economic uncertainty and technological disruption, an unexpected trend has emerged in corporate learning and development: sales training has entered the spotlight, securing its place among the top five most trained skills of 2024.
+In a year marked by economic uncertainty and technological disruption, an unexpected trend has emerged in corporate learning and development: commercial sensitivity training has entered the spotlight, securing its place among the top five most trained skills of 2025.

-Based on the data analysis of 194 industry-leading companies, Lepaya's The State of Skills 2025 report revealed a dramatic 178% increase in sales training hours, from 7,534 hours in 2023 to 20,965 hours in 2024, reflecting a shift in how organizations view their path to growth.
+Based on the data analysis of 196 industry-leading companies, Lepaya's The State of Skills 2026 report revealed a 27% increase in commercial sensitivity training investment hours from 2024 to 2025, reflecting a shift in how organizations view their path to growth.

 Instead of retreating into defensive positions or waiting for market conditions to improve, companies are actively building their commercial capabilities to pursue new opportunities.
 But what's driving this significant investment in sales capabilities, and what does it tell us about the changing nature of business growth?

 In recent years, the traditional sales landscape has undergone a dramatic transformation.
-As AI and digital tools become more and more popular, modern buyers now conduct extensive research independently before engaging with sales representatives.
+As AI and digital tools become more and more popular, modern buyers now conduct extensive research and complete 70% of their buying journey independently before engaging with sales representatives.
 Digital channels have transformed how customers discover and evaluate products, while AI-powered tools provide them with sophisticated insights and comparisons.
 Meanwhile, traditional sales techniques that once relied on controlling information flow have lost their effectiveness as customers become more informed and empowered.

 However, this technological transformation hasn't diminished the importance of soft skills needed for sales, but rather the opposite.
 While AI and automation can enhance sales processes, the ability to build relationships, understand complex customer needs, and craft tailored solutions remains fundamentally human.
 This realization is pushing organizations to increase their investment in sales training, recognizing this human element as a key differentiator that will sharpen their competitive edge, and help drive revenue in a challenging global economy.